LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/1.0/index.md

 description: Use this service to download documents created by HMLR

 eleventyNavigation:
-    key: Download a Document v1.0
+    key: Download a document v1.0
-    parent: Download a Document
+    parent: Download a document API

 notlive: false